owainkenwayucl/fortlife/README.md

 (Testing has shown that the Linux version of `life.exe` compiles successfully under Cygwin, the only downside being font support in MinTTY).

-There is a special Linux version if your font has braille characters, which can be built by running `make -f Makefile.br`.
-The resulting executables have a `.braille` extension instead of `.exe`.
+There is a special Linux version if your font has braille characters, which can be run by running `life.braille`.

 ## Running